mariadb-corporation/mariadb-columnstore-server/README.md

 ### Boost Libraries
 MariaDB ColumnStore requires that the boost package of 1.53 or newer is installed for both building and executing

-For CentOS 7, Ubuntu 16, Debian 8 and other newer OS's, you can just install the boost packages via yum or apt-get.
+For CentOS 7, Ubuntu 16, Debian 8, SUSE 12 and other newer OS's, you can just install the boost packages via yum or apt-get.

 ```bash
 yum install boost-devel